2bndy5/Drivetrain/README.rst

 Introduction
 ============

-Yet another GPS NMEA sentence parser, but this time with the threaded module for expediting data parsing in background running threads.
+Yet another GPS NMEA sentence parser, but this time with the threading module for expediting data parsing in background running threads.
 This was developed for & tested on the Raspberry PI.

 Dependencies
 ============